Machine learning with neural networks: Preprocessing the input data

-You see that all data points fall onto a one-dimensional subspace, the solid line with slope $\tfrac{1}{2}$ ({\em principal direction}) .
-The coordinate orthogonal to the principal direction is not useful in classifying the data, for the example shown.
-This coordinate can be removed in the following way.
-One uses the fact that the principal direction points in the direction of the leading eigenvector of the data-covariance matrix $\ma C$, that is to the eigenvector with the largest eigenvalue.
-The data-covariance matrix has elements
+The data shown on the left of Figure \figref{C6S3PCA} falls approximately onto a straight line, the principal direction $\ve u_1$.
+We see that the coordinate orthogonal to the principal direction is not useful in classifying the data.
+Consequently this coordinate can be disregarded, reducing the dimensionality of the data set.
+The idea of principal component analysis is to rotate the basis in input space so that the variance of the data along the first axis of the new coordinate system, $\ve u_1$, is maximal.
+One keeps the input components corresponding to $\ve u_1$, discarding those corresponding to $\ve u_2$ (Figure~\figref{C6S3PCA}).